Yelp/paasta/docs/source/workflow.rst

 to run continously.
 Due to their ephemeral nature, they often do not expose a TCP port.

-PaaSTA uses `Chronos <yelpsoa_configs.html#chronos-clustername-yaml>_` to define how these scheduled jobs should be executed, and how often they should run.
+PaaSTA uses `Chronos <yelpsoa_configs.html#chronos-clustername-yaml>_` to define the command these scheduled jobs should execute, as well as their RAM, CPU, environment variables, etc.

 Alternative names: scheduled tasks, scheduled batches, cron jobs (Note: Chronos does not support cron-syntax)